chintal/tendril/doc/userdoc/userinstall.rst

 The code can be obtained from the version control system.
 For users, the specific instance of ``tendril`` applicable to the organization should be checked out from the locally controlled repository.
 This repository should be essentially ``read-only`` with a specific set of people administering the installation.
-Until the details can be worked out, use the following checkouts:

     1. Create an ssh key for yourself, if you don't already have one.